KarrieK/CIJ_CommandLine/README.md

 The advantage of using the command line is its power.
 You can run programs, write scripts to automate common tasks, and combine simple commands to handle difficult tasks - making it an important programming tool.

+Why the command line?
+* version control - push scripts to your github
+* fast and powerful
+* changes the way you think about computing
+* manage files and folders
+* sanity check your data

 ##What is the command line?##

 The command line is an interface or interpreter that allows us to instruct the computer by typing commands directly to a computer's operating system.
 It allows us to navigate folders, called directories in the filesystem and perform tasks without using the mouse.